-Figure 8 (TOP) Without flexibility, the network has a nested collaboration architecture.
-Depending on which resource adds flexibility to activity 2 the collaboration architecture can become non-nested (MIDDLE) or remain nested (BOTTOM).
+Notes.
+Without flexibility, the network has a nested collaboration architecture (top panel).
+Depending on which resource adds flexibility to activity 2, the collaboration architecture can become nonnested (middle panel) or remain nested (bottom panel).

 Adding flexibility also enlarges the family of feasible configuration vectors.
 In Figure 6, for example, training resource 3 to perform also activity 1 adds the configuration vector (1,0,0,1,0)' corresponding to activities 1 and 4 being processed in parallel.
-As flexibility grows and the family of configuration vectors becomes "denser" one expects unavoidable idleness to shrink.
+As flexibility grows and the family of configuration vectors becomes "denser," one expects unavoidable idleness to shrink.
 Evidently, an upper bound on the network capacity is given by the full flexibility case in which all resources are trained to perform all tasks.
-Due to non-splitting, this upper bound will typically still be strictly smaller than the bottleneck capacity.2
+Because of nonsplitting, this upper bound will typically still be strictly smaller than the bottleneck capacity.2

-Example 6.5 Consider the network at the top of Figure 8 with service time vector m = (1, 1, 1, 2.5, 1).
-This network has a nested collaboration architecture and, by Theorem 4.4, features
+EXAMPLE 5.
+Consider the network at the top of Figure 8 with service time vector m = (1, 1, 1, 2.5, 1).

-$^{^{2}}$ It is assumed here that the number of resource units is the same across all groups that can process an activity.
+2 It is assumed here that the number of resource units is the same across all groups that can process an activity.
 Activity 1 in the BC network requires, for example, two units of resource.
 The two units cannot be replaced by a single unit with one "arch-skill."
-Such pooling of skills may be viewed as process re-design.
+Such pooling of skills may be viewed as process redesign.
 We assume here that the process is given but that some skill requirements can be satisfied by several resource types.

-no unavoidable idleness.
+This network has a nested collaboration architecture and, by Theorem 4, features no unavoidable idleness.
 Resource 4 is the bottleneck with a load of 3.5 so that the bottleneck capacity of 1/3.5 equals the network capacity.
 Assume now that resource 1 is trained also to replace resource 4 in activity 2.
 The SPP then has a maximal throughput of 0.4.
-In the (unique) optimal solution activity 2 is assigned entirely to the resource group {3,1} (the group {3,4} does not do any work on this activity).
+In the (unique) optimal solution activity 2 is assigned entirely to the resource group {3, 1} (the group {3, 4} does not do any work on this activity).
 In this example, to achieve the SPP optimal solution, the SPPC must allocate no weight to those configurations where resource 4 works at activity 2.
-The remaining configuration vectors are those that correspond to the collaboration graph in the middle, which contains a strongly non-nested cycle.
+The remaining configuration vectors are those that correspond to the collaboration graph in the middle, which contains a strongly nonnested cycle.
 Resource 4 is still the bottleneck but now with a load of 2.5.
 With $\alpha = 0.4$ (the input to the first station) the SPPC has the optimal solution $\rho^{\text{net}} = 1.1 > 1 = \rho^{\text{BN}}$.
 The maximal throughput for which the SPPC has $\rho^{\text{net}} \leq 1$ is 1/2.75 < 0.4.
-The added flexibility of resource 1 increased the network the capacity from 1/3.5 to 1/2.75 but by less than the amount predicted by bottleneck analysis.
+The added flexibility of resource 1 increased the network capacity from 1/3.5 to 1/2.75 but by less than the amount predicted by bottleneck

-Consider the alternative flexibility investment that cross-trains resource 5 to replace resource 4 in activity 2.
-As before resource 4 is still the bottleneck and the theoretical capacity is 0.4.
-Now, however, the $\rho^{\text{net}} = 1 = \rho^{\text{BN}}$ as the graph induced by the optimal solution to the SPP is acyclic.
+Consider the alternative flexibility investment that cross trains resource 5 to replace resource 4 in activity 2.

+As before, resource 4 is still the bottleneck and the theoretical capacity is 0.4.
+Now, however, the $\rho^{\rm net} = 1 = \rho^{\rm BN}$ as the graph induced by the optimal solution to the SPP is acyclic.

-Thus, in choosing between flexibility investments that are equally costly and yield the same value for theoretical capacity it is "safer" to take the one that does not introduce non-nested cycles.
+Thus, in choosing between flexibility investments that are equally costly and yield the same value for theoretical capacity, it is "safer" to take the one that does not introduce nonnested cycles.